 CATHERINE RYAN HOWARD

 Catherine Ryan Howard is a crime/thriller writer from Cork.
-Her debut thriller, Distress Signals (Corvus Books/Blackstone Publishing) was an Irish Times and USA Today bestseller, shortlisted for the IBA Crime Novel of the Year 2016 and the CWA’s John Creasey/New Blood Dagger 2017, and optioned for TV by Jet Stone Media.
-Her second thriller, The Liar’s Girl, will be published in March 2018.
+Her debut thriller, DISTRESS SIGNALS (Corvus Books/Blackstone Publishing) was an Irish Times and USA Today bestseller, shortlisted for the IBA Crime Novel of the Year 2016 and the CWA’s John Creasey/New Blood Dagger 2017, and optioned for TV by Jet Stone Media.
+Her second thriller, THE LIAR’S GIRL, was published on both sides of the Atlantic in March 2018 and was a finalist for the Edgar Award for Best Novel, an accolade previously bestowed to Raymond Chandler, Ian Rankin and Stephen King.
+In March 2019 she announced that she’d signed a major, six-figure deal with her North American publishers for six more books.
+Her third novel, REWIND, debuted at No. 2 on the Irish Times bestseller list and was shortlisted for Crime Novel of the Year at the Irish Book Awards.
+Her fourth novel, THE NOTHING MAN, will be out in late 2020.

 Before writing full-time, Catherine stapled things together in various offices in Cork, worked as a campsite courier in France and was a front desk agent in a Walt Disney World hotel.
-She is currently studying English at Trinity College Dublin as a mature student and still wants to be a NASA astronaut when she grows up.
+Having returned to college as a mature student, she graduated from Trinity College Dublin with a BA (Hons) in English Studies in May 2018 and is currently working on her fifth novel.

 Catherine’s favourite writing advice: